The accounting house built Employment Contracts for each of their accountants.

 Do you act for a client that has a Joanne?

 It is never too late to sign Employment Contracts.
-You can build them, for your clients, at our website here.

 The non-competition clause then prevents the Employee from unfairly competing after termination.
 You also protect your client’s trade secrets, customer and client details, suppliers and your systems.